John Goessens, Technology Officer Production Technology

 Rough yet precise

 ‘With the slip joint, the challenge that we face is the precision of the rolling, and with the enormous diameters, things are very tight,' says John.
 'We’re looking at how the calculations can be fully optimized and what this will mean for overall affordability.’
-John has been working at Sif for 23 years and enjoys being as close to the product as possible.
-‘In engineering, we work with enormous steel tubulars every day and that still has an air of excitement about it – on the diagrams and when you’re standing between them, when they’re being welded together and when they’re erected out at sea.
+John has been working at Sif for over 25 years and enjoys being as close to the product as possible.
+‘As Technology Officer, we work with enormous steel tubulars every day and that still has an air of excitement about it – on the diagrams and when you’re standing between them, when they’re being welded together and when they’re erected out at sea.
 Yes, I’m extremely proud that I can play a part in all of this!’